 Cultural Relevance, Lost and Regained

-I believe we would not be facing most of America’s national and social issues today if we, the church, had been serving as we should have for the past 200 years.
+I’m convinced we wouldn’t be facing most of America’s national and social issues today if we, the church, had been serving as we should have for the past 100 years.

 America began as a secular nation based on Judeo-Christian principles and Christians were instrumental in creating schools, hospitals and agencies that addressed people’s needs and social issues.
 But we began relying on government to fulfill our Christian social responsibilities and we settled for a culture in which we enjoyed religious freedom with minimal direct responsibilities.
 By substituting a human-centered government for God, we aspired to take care of everyone’s human needs through government agencies and programs, free of any religious context.